-In contrast, Rriver databases and services are progressively becoming available and provide better estimates of coastal runoff and river discharges at the global scale (Sotillo et al., 2021a).
+In contrast, river databases and services are progressively becoming available and provide better estimates of coastal runoff and river discharges at the global scale (Sotillo et al., 2021a).
 These databases typically assemble information from multiple data providers into coherent, gap-free and quality-controlled datasets.
-A few eExamples below are given herecategorized by
+Examples below are categorized by data source:

-210 data source: